 The Dartmouth Faculty Open Access Policy and associated materials are on the Council on the Libraries web page under Dartmouth Faculty Open Access Policy.
 The policy was approved by the Thayer School of Engineering in March 2013, by the Faculty of Arts & Sciences in April 2015, and by the Faculty of the Geisel School of Medicine in October 2015.

 What is the purpose of the Dartmouth Faculty Open Access Policy Resolution?

-This policy provides for scholarly journal articles to be made open access in the long term via the institution’s digital repository, through grant of a license on the part of the faculty to Dartmouth prior to publishing their work.
+This policy provides for scholarly journal articles to be made open access in the long term via the Dartmouth Digital Commons, through grant of a license on the part of the faculty to Dartmouth prior to publishing their work.
 Authors own the copyright to their work so can grant this prior license to the institution before they sign the copyright or license transfer to the publisher.

 What does the Policy do?